nnekandubishi/applied-machine-learning-project/README.md

 - **Task 2**: Develop a prototype model to assess text clarity (labelled as "clear enough" or "not clear enough") using TF-IDF vectorisation and Logistic Regression.

 ## Repository Contents
-- **Notebook (`.ipynb`)**: Contains code for data exploration, preprocessing, model training, and evaluation for both tasks.
-This file is structured for easy understanding and can be opened in Jupyter or [Google Colab](https://colab.research.google.com/).
+- **Notebook (`applied_ml_project.ipynb`)**: Contains code for data exploration, preprocessing, model training, and evaluation for both tasks.
+This file is structured for easy understanding and can be opened in any Jupyter environment.
 - **Report (`project_report.pdf`)**: Detailed analysis of the project, including data exploration, model performance, and ethical considerations for the clarity classification model.
-- **Data**: The dataset, provided by the university, includes text samples and features useful for classification tasks.
-Due to restrictions, the dataset is not included here.

 ## Key Features
 1. **Data Preprocessing**: